juareznasato/git-bash/README.md

 # git-bash
 git-bash

 Some bash files to try to make working with git faster.
-Proceed at your own risk
+Proceed at your own risk.

 How to use:
 Copy the git directory and the terminal.sh file to the source of your project.